 In light of Will Smith’s recent—and awkward—date with Sofia the Robot, the boundaries of those things that AI can do has expanded a bit more.
 Apparently, now robots can not only think and provide arguments, they can also friendzone Hollywood actors.
-But can they actually be creative?
+But can they actually be creative or provide creative design services?

 We will never know if this question ever crossed the minds of engineers Oscar Sharp and Ross Goodwin, or it was just a boyish strife for cool robotic experiments that kindled their interest.
 Regardless of which, they ended up building a machine able to generate creativity.
 Their brainchild—*cough* brain robot *cough*—Jetson (who eventually renamed himself Benjamin), was infused with an enormous depository of sci-fi movie scripts, and asked to write a new one.